The Enscape Custom Asset Library is an additional option for users who want to place their own custom assets into their projects.

 Your only option here is to correct the file by reducing its poly count.
 Once you have managed to successfully import your model, it will appear in the Preview area.
 The materials may not be assigned correctly at this point.

-Click on the Take a Screenshot of the current preview and use it as the asset’s thumbnail button to generate a Thumbnail for the asset and to allow the asset to be generated.
+Click on the Take a Screenshot of the current preview and use it as the asset’s thumbnail button to generate a thumbnail for the asset and to allow the asset to be exported.

 Create Thumbnail of the asset for the Asset Library